-The total pension liabilities in the June 30, 2021 and 2020, actuarial valuations were determined using the following actuarial assumptions and methods:
+The total pension liabilities in the June 30, 2022 and 2021, actuarial valuations were determined using the following actuarial assumptions and methods:

-Valuation Dates June 30, 2021 and 2020 Measurement Dates June 30, 2022 and 2021 requirements of GASB Statement No. 68

-Actuarial cost method Entry Age Normal in accordance with the
+Valuation Dates Measurement Dates Actuarial cost method June 30, 2022 and 2021 June 30, 2023 and 2022 Entry Age Normal in accordance with the requirements of GASB Statement No. 68 Actuarial assumptions: Discount rate 2024: 6.90%; 2023: 6.90% Inflation 2023: 2.30%; 2022: 2.50% Salary increases Varies by Entry Age and Service Mortality Rate Table Derived using CalPERS' Membership Data for all Funds Post Retirement Benefit Contract COLA up to 2.30% until Purchasing Power Protection Allowance Floor on purchasing power applies

-Actuarial assumptions:

-Discount rate 2023: 6.90%; 2022: 7.15%

-Inflation 2023: 2.30%; 2022: 2.50%

-Salary increases Varies by Entry Age and Service

-Mortality Rate Table\ Derived using CalPERS' Membership Data for all

-Funds

-Post Retirement Benefit Contract COLA up to 2.30% until Purchasing power applies

-Power Protection Allowance Floor on purchasing
+\ The mortality table was developed based on CalPERS specific data.
+The rates incorporate Generational Mortality to capture ongoing mortality improvement using 80% of Scale MP 2020 published by the Society of Actuaries.
+For more details, please refer to the 2021 experience study that can be found on the CalPERS website.